-Once alcohol intake is stopped, a doctor can address specific symptoms.
-Every patient’s needs are different.
-Doctors should tailor specific treatments and alcohol abstinence programs to the individual.
+Once you stop alcohol intake, a doctor can address your specific symptoms.
+Every person’s needs are different.
+Doctors tailor specific treatments and alcohol abstinence programs to the individual.

-Treatment may include vitamins and supplements, physical therapy, prescription medication, or painkillers.
-Intravenous (IV) thiamine may reverse the symptoms of WKS.
-Delirium tremens is considered a medical emergency.
-It requires a hospital stay.
-A patient may also need to be sedated for more than a week until the alcohol withdrawal symptoms go away (NIH).
-A doctor can use brain-imaging techniques to monitor treatment over time.
+Intravenous thiamine may reverse the symptoms of WKS.
+But delirium tremens is a medical emergency and requires a hospital stay.
+You may need to be sedated for more than a week until the alcohol withdrawal symptoms go away.
+And a doctor may use brain-imaging techniques to monitor treatment over time.